 - Receiving reports regarding contested invoices; and

 The fuel credit card user is responsible for:

 - Understanding and complying with rules for use of the Comdata fuel credit card;

-- Submitting signed fuel charge receipts to the departmental fuel card custodian; and
+- Submitting transaction documentation to the departmental fuel card custodian in a timely manner; and

 - Reporting lost or stolen fuel credit cards to Comdata and the departmental fuel card custodian.